Probabilistic characterization of weakly harmonic maps with respect to non-local Dirichlet forms: Preliminaries on Markov processes

-In this section, we review the theory of Markov processes and Dirichlet forms in preparation for the proof of the main theorem.
-In particular, we focus on the stochastic integral along CAF's of zero energy introduced in \cite{Nakao} and further studied in \cite{CFK}, \cite{Kuwae}, and \cite{Walsh}.
-As for the general theory of Dirichlet forms, see \cite{FOT} and \cite{ChenFuku} for details.
+In this section, we recall the theory of Markov processes and Dirichlet forms in preparation for the proof of the main theorem.
+In particular, we focus on the stochastic integral along CAF's of zero energy introduced in \cite{Nakao} and further studied in \cite{CFK, Kuwae, Walsh}.
+As for the general theory of Dirichlet forms, see \cite{ChenFuku, FOT} for details.

 Let $E$ be a locally compact and separable metric space.
 We add a point $\Delta$ to $E$ and define $E_{\Delta}:=E\cup \{\Delta \}$.
 Given $f\in \mathcal{B}(E)$, we extend the domain of $f$ to $E_{\Delta}$ by $f(\Delta)=0$.
 Let $m$ be a positive Radon measure with full support on $E$.
 Let $\mathcal{F}$ be a dense subspace of $L^2(E;m)$ and $\mathcal{E}\colon \mathcal{F} \times \mathcal{F} \to \mathbb{R}$ a non-negative definite symmetric quadratic form.
 We set